-We are consistently in need of sound, capable horses to teach our students on a daily basis.
-Horses with prior competition experience.
+We consistently need sound, capable horses to teach our students on a daily basis.
+Horses should be discipline-appropriate with prior competition experience.
 Our program serves students of all experience levels, from the complete beginner through the most advanced and our horses are our most treasured teammates.

 - Fill out a prospective horse donation application.
 (You may wish to save and print a copy for your records before submitting it.)

-- The equestrian center director will review your application and contact you regarding your horse.
+- Equestrian staff will review your application and contact you.

 - We will request a video of your horse under saddle before accepting it into the program on a trial basis.
 (This helps to avoid unnecessary shipping costs or arrangements.)

-- Upon arrival, we ask that you fill out a trial contract.
-At the end of the two-week trial period, if the horse is fitting into the program, a pre-purchase exam will be performed.
+- Upon arrival, donors must fill out a trial contract.
+At the end of the two-week trial period, if the horse is accepted, a pre-purchase exam will be performed.

-- Following the trial period and pre-purchase exam, you will be notified if your horse has been accepted into our program and formal donation paperwork will be sent to you.
+- After the pre-purchase exam, you will be notified if your horse has been accepted into our program and formal donation paperwork will be sent to you.

 Additional Paperwork Required